nodeshift/tutorial/cloud-native/README.md

 helm install prometheus prometheus-community/prometheus --namespace=prometheus
 ```

-You can then run the following two commands in order to be able to connect to Prometheus from your browser:
+You can then run the following two commands to be able to connect to Prometheus from your browser:

   On Linux and macOS:
   ```sh